• Skip to primary navigation

 Step one:

-First, line the bottom tray of your air fryer with tinfoil.
-Then spread the oil out over the tinfoil so that it's evenly coated.
+First, line the bottom tray of your air fryer with tinfoil or aluminum foil.
+Then spread the oil out over the aluminum foil so that it's evenly coated.

 An air fryer tray lined with tinfoil.